ben-arnold/tmleAb/README.md

 install_github("ben-arnold/tmleAb")
 ```

 The `tmleAb` package is in active development, so periodically check for updates!
 We have many updated features planned.
 If you use the package and have any comments please send them along -- we'd love to hear from you.
-If you use the package and have any comments please send them along -- we'd love to hear from you.
 The package vignette includes some details about the package and a few examples of how to use its key features.